a6enez3r/portfolio/src/static/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. --> full-stack developer with backgrounds in API design & development, micro-services, databases, fuzzing, cloud-native & server-less computing, NLP/ML
+is intended to be used for a short summary. --> full-stack developer with backgrounds in API / UI design & development, micro-services, databases, fuzzing, NLP/ML, and cloud-native & server-less multi-tenant computing systems

 ## TECHNICAL SKILLS

-- **Languages + Frameworks**: Python, Go, Haskell, JavaScript, Flask, Gin, React, Celery, SQLAlchemy
+- **Languages + Frameworks**: Python, Go, Haskell, JavaScript, Flask, Gin, React, Celery, SQLAlchemy, Django
-- **Infra + Ops**: AWS, GCP, Azure, Postgres, MongoDB, Redis, Docker, Kubernetes, Linux, Git, Jira, Hive
+- **Infra + Ops**: AWS, GCP, Azure, Postgres, MongoDB, Redis, Docker, Kubernetes, Linux, Git, Jira, Hive, RabbitMQ, Pulsar

 ## EXPERIENCE